peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 ### getUnsignedMantissa
     public final EInteger getUnsignedMantissa()
-Gets the absolute value of this object's unscaled value.
+Gets the absolute value of this object's unscaled value, or mantissa.
+If this value is not-a-number (NaN), that value is the NaN's "payload" (diagnostic information).

 **Returns:**

 * The absolute value of this object's unscaled value.

+### Copy
+    public EFloat Copy()
+Creates a copy of this arbitrary-precision binary number.

+**Returns:**

+* An arbitrary-precision binary floating-point number.

 ### Create
     public static EFloat Create​(int mantissaSmall, int exponentSmall)